 Many people come to BPS having worked with other therapists who were not trained to work specifically with young adults and anger issues or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced to treat young adults with anger issues and whose personality is a good match for you.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced to treat young adults with anger issues and whose personality is a good match for you.
 Once you find that good match, making a commitment to yourself may be one of the most valuable investments there is.
 Imagine feeling and functioning better in the real world on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.

 I’m afraid that therapy will make me feel worse.

 This is a very common and understandable fear.
 Talking about feelings can be scary, but most people find that sharing their feelings leads to relief.
 And, although you may initially feel worse at, sometimes it’s necessary to experience and work through painful emotions in order to feel better.

 And, you can feel and function better.
 You also do not have to do this important work on your own.
 Your BPS therapist can guide and support you as you make important self-discoveries and courageous changes in your life.

 I’ve done and felt some things that I’m not proud of.
 I’m not sure that I could talk to anyone – even a therapist – about some of my thoughts and actions.